So you’ve just spent a stack of moolah on a brand-spanking new corporate identity.

 However, if brand management, for whatever reason, needs to tuck under your own business umbrella, here are some tips ‘n tricks to help you get on the right track.

 What does your brand stand for?

 The saying goes ‘If you don't stand for something, you'll fall for anything’ also applies to your brand.
 A great brand is in essence aspirational, authentic, unique, relatable and relevant to your customer - many businesses focus on product or service but not on customer experience, which is also known as customer obsession.
-We can help figure out the unique DNA of your brand and in turn, refresh your messaging from a marketing focus to a customer focus, but if you want to know more first, check out this article.
+We can help figure out the unique DNA of your brand and in turn, refresh your messaging from a marketing focus to a customer focus.

 Follow a brand guide (if you have one)

 There are two types of “guides” that we create here at Husk.
 One is a standard Logo Guide that lays out the colour ways, type selection and design elements used in your logo and the do’s and don’t do’s on its usage.
 However, read this article that speaks on logos and corporate identities, and you’ll see there’s a breadth of detail that can be added to your brand landscape.
 This is where the fuller offering, the Brand Bible, becomes your new best friend and details everything from the usage of fonts, white space, tone and language, image aesthetics, messaging, palettes and sample document layouts to help build and maintain consistency across your collateral.

 Make templates work for you